 Once bitten by the techno bug, Ramon moved to Belgium’s scene capital, Antwerp, to study as a jeweler and diamond cutter.
 It was a part-time job in a record shop that helped to decide his destiny, however.

-began producing tracks with a colleague, and slowly learned to produce
+He began producing tracks with a colleague, and slowly learned to produce solo.

 The cream of Holland’s techno scene soon followed suit, with his worked snapped up by 2000 And One’s Remote Area and 100% Pure, Shinedoe’s Intacto and Secret Cinema’s Gem Records and further afield by Germany’s Great Stuff and Tiga’s Turbo.
 Remixes for Paul Weller, Armand van Helden, Nic Fanciulli, Marc Romboy, Monika Kruse, Mauro Picotto, DJ Sneak and Umek and many others came.
 Eventually in 2012 he set up his own labels, Say What?
 Recordings and collaboration label Aella Music (which he runs together with Hermanez) to proliferate his sound further.